jekyllgrim/ZScript_Basics/A2_Best_Practices.md

 To make a good naming convention, note the following:

 * A class name should be descriptive for *you*, not for the player.
 Players never see class names; they either see pickup messages or tags, which are defined via properties (and, ideally, via the LANGUAGE lump).
 Class names are a technical thing and they should be convenient for you.
 For instance, if you have a custom strong powerup in your mod, don't name the class `HugeFrigginPowerup`; rather use something descriptive, such as `Regen_Speed_Powerup`.
 * It's common practice to use the same prefixes for all your classes within a project.
-Often those prefixes match the name of the project (for example, `D4D_Shotgun` for a Shotgun in the [Doom 4 Doom](https://github.com/MajorCooke/Doom4Doom) mod) or are initials of the author (`MK_Matrix4` for a special math class by [Marisa Kirisame](https://doomwiki.org/wiki/Marisa_Kirisame)).
+Often those prefixes match the name of the project (for example, `D4D_Shotgun` for a Shotgun in the [Doom 4 Doom](https://github.com/MajorCooke/Doom4Doom) mod) or are initials of the author (for example, I often use `JGP_` for Jekyll Grim Payne in the classes in my public libraries, like [GZUnmaker](https://github.com/jekyllgrim/GZUnmaker/blob/main/UnmZScript/unmaker.zs)).

 ## Using GitHub